 Water birds participate in a variety of ecological processes that enhance ecosystem resilience and productivity, water birds are essential to the health and operation of wetland ecosystems.
 Water birds can improve primary productivity and preserve water quality by transferring nutrients within and between aquatic and terrestrial environments through their foraging activities (Gunnarsson et al., 2018).
 Furthermore, a variety of water bird species serve as seed dispersers, which promotes plant colonization and preserve the diversity of wetland vegetation (Wenny et al., 2016).
 As top predators in wetland food webs, they aid in controlling fish and aquatic invertebrate populations, which can prevent ecological imbalances and manage pest outbreaks (Jefferies et al., 2017).
 By upsetting sediment layers while feeding, water birds also influence sediment dynamics by facilitating the release of nutrients and oxygen that are advantageous to wetland plants (Batzer and Boix, 2016).
 Furthermore, water birds are important bio indicators; variations in their numbers and habits can serve as early warning signs of environmental deterioration and frequently indicate changes in the health of wetland ecosystems (Ma et al., 2020).
-Water birds serve cultural ecosystem services in addition to ecological ones by offering chances for leisure, bird watching, and environmental education, all of which can encourage conservation and public participation (Chan et al., 2019).
+Water birds serve cultural ecosystem services in addition to ecological ones by offering chances for leisure, bird watching, and environmental education, all of which can encourage conservation and public participation.
 Because of their diverse functions, water bird populations must be protected in order to preserve biodiversity and the numerous ecosystem services that wetlands offer.

-The Dr. Yashwant Singh Parmar University of Horticulture and Forestry (YSPUHF) Campus in Himachal Pradesh has a rich avifaunal diversity, (Sharma and Joshi 2022), who identified 156 bird species that support the ecosystem's nutrient cycle, seed dissemination, and pest management.
-Similarly, Kumar et al. (2022) highlighted the ecological significance of urban green spaces as waterbird refuges by reporting 124 bird species at Delhi's National Zoological Park, New Delhi.
+Kumar et al. (2022) highlighted the ecological significance of urban green spaces as waterbird refuges by reporting 124 bird species at Delhi's National Zoological Park, New Delhi.
 Odisha surveys, like the one by Patnaik et al. (2023), found 46 species close to Govt.
 (Auto.)
 College, Angul, demonstrating how urban and semi-urban wetlands support bird biodiversity in spite of human-induced stressors.
 38 bird species were recorded in another study conducted in Paradip, Odisha, highlighting the necessity of conservation measures in port cities where wetland ecosystems are at risk (Mohanty and Das, 2024).
 Additionally, Singh and Verma (2021) observed the Red-Wattled Lapwing's adaptation to urban nesting sites in Dehradun, illustrating both the resilience of some water bird species and the urgent need to protect wetlands amid urban expansion.
 Together, these studies reinforce the vital connection between wetland conservation and sustaining the essential ecosystem services provided by water birds.